ktorio/ktor-documentation/topics/server-custom-plugins-base-api.md

 ```
 {src="snippets/custom-plugin-base-api/src/main/kotlin/com/example/plugins/CustomHeader.kt" include-lines="11-14"}

-Plugin configuration properties are mutable during plugin installation.
+You can update plugin configuration properties during plugin installation.
 If the plugin uses these values in interceptors,
 store them in local variables inside the `install()` function:

 ```kotlin